Debanjansarker/my-resume/README.md

 # my-resume
 This is my introduction to you
-I ma about to begin coding in web development right now.
+I am about to begin coding in web development right now.